 - Diversification: FDs can be a good option for diversifying your investment portfolio as they offer a relatively stable return.
 Gold can also be a good option for diversification, but it is generally considered to be a more speculative investment.

 Ultimately, the choice between FDs and gold will depend on your financial goals, risk tolerance, and other personal factors.
-It is generally a good idea to diversify your investments across different asset classes to manage risk and maximize returns.
+It is generally a good idea to diversify your investments across different asset classes to manage risk and maximise returns.
 It is also important to consider factors such as taxes, fees, and charges associated with different investment options.
-It is always a good idea to seek the advice of a financial advisor or professional before making any investment decisions.
+It is always a good idea to seek the advice of a financial adviser or professional before making any investment decisions.

-Calculate FD returns through our FD calculator
+Calculate FD returns through our FD calculator.